logicuniverse/manifesto/README.md

 ## XIV.
 The Call to Architects

 The flatland of plain-text strings is ending.
-For decades, software engineering has been constrained to the one-dimensional tape of the Turing machine—a linear sequence of instructions.
-The future belongs to the full spatial topology of logic: its geometry, its dynamics, and its evolution.
+For decades, we have been trading in **_recipes_**—fragile sequences of instructions that collapse under their own weight.
+Today, we deliver the **_dish_**. **Logic is no longer an instruction list to be read; it is a circuit to be manifested.**

 We call upon the architects of the next logical reality to join this dimensional shift: